innovationinsoftware/tf-vault-intermediate/labs/tf-checkov-security/index.md

 ### 7. Customize Configuration

-Edit the `.checkov.yaml` file to customize your scanning:
+Edit the `.checkov.yaml` file to customize your scanning.
+Add the following lines to the existing config:

 ```yaml
 directory: